animeshgarai09/Felix-UI-Vanilla/readme.md

 The input is used to get user input in a text field to feed into the system.

-Find more detail on below topics of _Input_ visit https://://felix-ui-dev.netlify.app/documentation.html#input
+To find more detail on the below topics visit documentation on [Input](https://://felix-ui-dev.netlify.app/documentation.html#input)

 -   Form input
 -   Form input with validation